bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 ## What's included?

-### Hotlink protection ⛓️⛓️
-We check the incoming request, if its not from one of your whitelisted origins, its rejected with a 403 response.

 ### Roll your own API from multiple sources 🚪🚪🚪
 The `aToFetch` array provides a mechanism for naming multiple API endpoints, and all the responses are returned as one unified JSON object.

+### Hotlink protection ⛓️⛓️
+We check the incoming request, if its not from one of your whitelisted origins, its rejected with a `403` response.

 ### Caching 🚤
 While Cloudflare Workers have access to the powerful cache-control features of the [Cache API](https://developers.Cloudflare.com/workers/runtime-apis/cache), for Workers using [fetch](https://developers.Cloudflare.com/workers/learning/how-the-cache-works#fetch), (as we are), Cloudflare offers [a powerful but simplified caching API](https://developers.Cloudflare.com/workers/examples/cache-using-fetch).

 ### Errors 🚨
 In addition to console logs in the Workers Quick Edit interface, HTTP and upstream API errors are passed through to the response object with handle-able `{'errror': response}` entries for each request.
 A single non-responsive endpoint won't bring the whole thing down.

 ## What cooking in this recipe? 🍲 🥘

-In this recipe, for demonstration we use the [WeatherBit.io](https://www.weatherbit.io/) APIs, with the API key stored in a [environment variable](https://gomakethings.com/how-to-use-environment-variables-with-Cloudflare-workers-and-vanilla-js/).
+In this recipe, for demonstration we use the [WeatherBit.io](https://www.weatherbit.io/) APIs, and we keep the API key hidden in a [environment variable](https://gomakethings.com/how-to-use-environment-variables-with-Cloudflare-workers-and-vanilla-js/).

 You'll need to:
 1. Have a [Cloudflare Workers account](https://dash.Cloudflare.com/sign-up/workers)